mdcdi1315/dotnetresourcesextensions/Docs/Building.md

 Method 3: Use a Static Layout from a repo build

-If you like to access nightly changes or fixes , then this is for you!
+If you like to access nightly features or fixes , then this is for you!

-A Static Layout is a NuGet package layout that emulates the features that the NuGet package also offers , but ommiting all NuGet stuff.
+A Static Layout is a NuGet package layout that emulates the features that the NuGet package also offers , but omitting all NuGet stuff.

 Any change before being propagated to the NuGet package is first tested using such layouts.